-The auxiliary output on the main board can be used to power the transducer as seen in Case 1 (250 mA maximum).
+The auxiliary output on the mainboard can be used to power the transducer as seen in Case 1 of Figure 3 (250 mA maximum).
 When using the auxiliary output, be aware of the voltage drop in the 4-20 mA loop when wiring to the analog inputs.
-The aux output supply voltage is software configurable for 12 or 24 VDC.
+The auxiliary output supply voltage is software configurable for 12 or 24 VDC.